History

 of Song and Belle A Dears.
 Amy showed confidence

-and skill in her duo role of Director/Accompianist.
+and skill in her dual role of Director/Accompianist.

 In